This post may contain affiliate links. Please see my full Disclosure Policy for details.

 - 32 oz beef broth

-- water as needed to cover meat completely
+- water as needed to cover meat completely (about 1 cup)

 - 6 slices provolone cheese

-- 1 loaf garlic bread
+- 1 loaf French bread garlic bread or sourdough

 Instructions